etijskens/wip/docs/user-guide.md

 format, or [sphinx](https//sphinx-doc.org) using the [restructuredText](https://www.sphinx-doc.org/en/master/usage/restructuredtext/index.html).
 When creating a new project, wip asks for a documentation format.
-If you choose none, you can always add the necessary documentation templates running `wip docs [--md|--rst]`
+If you choose none, you can always add the necessary documentation templates running `wip docs [--md|--rst]`.

+!!!
+Tip
+    Learn documenting your project with mkdocs [here](https://realpython.com/python-project-documentation-with-mkdocs/).

 ## Version management